(Amplified) Banded Matrix Factorization: A unified approach to private training: Additional Analysis for

 \mypar{Equivalence to DP-SGD:} Note that when $\minsep = 1$, the partition contains a single subset, i.e., is the the entire dataset.
 In particular, in this setting \cref{thm:general-amplification} recovers the privacy guarantees of amplified DP-SGD under any amplification scheme, e.g. including the ones discussed below.

-\mypar{Amplification via sampling:} Take the distribution over $2^{[\usersperband]}$ given by including each element of $[\usersperband]$ independently with probability $q$, and let $\calS$ be the product of this distribution with itself $\amaxpart$ times.
+\mypar{Amplification via sampling:} To recover \cref{thm:sampling-amplification} from \cref{thm:general-amplification}, we take the distribution over $2^{[\usersperband]}$ corresponding to the uniform distribution over subsets of size $\batchsize$, and let $\calS$ be the product of this distribution with itself $\amaxpart$ times.
 This is equivalent to the following: in step $i$, we include each element of $D_{i \pmod \minsep}$ independently with probability $q$.
-In particular, within each $D_j$, we are just using sampling with replacement to choose which elements to include in each step.
-From this we get the following corollary, which allows us to reduce to a setting whose privacy guarantees are well-understood:

-\begin{cor} Suppose the examples participating in step $i$ of matrix factorization are chosen by including each element of $D_{i \pmod \minsep}$ independently with probability $q$.
-Then the matrix factorization mechanism satisfies any standard privacy guarantee satisfied by $\amaxpart$ adaptive scalar queries with sensitivity $\max_{i \in [n]} \ltwo{\bfC \bfe_i}$ and noise $N(0, \sigma^2)$, with the $i$th query run on a batch given by sampling each element of a $\usersperband$-element database with probability $q$. \end{cor}

-We next make this explicit in terms of the \texttt{dp\_accounting} Python library~\citep{pldlib}.
+For this choice of $\calS$, \cref{alg:amplified-dpmf} reduces to \cref{alg:querysimple} and \cref{thm:sampling-amplification}.
+We next make the amplified privacy guarantee explicit in terms of the \texttt{dp\_accounting} Python library~\citep{pldlib}.
 Given $\dimension, \numusers, \minsep$ and a target per-step batch size $\batchsize$, we could write a \texttt{dp\_accounting.DpEvent} capturing the privacy guarantees of the matrix factorization mechanism as follows:

 \begin{example}

 \end{example}

 \begin{example} To give an example of the amplification guarantee, for simplicity assume $\dimension / \minsep, \numusers / \minsep$ are integer.
 If all column norms in $\bfC$ are 1, each row of $\bfx$ has sensitivity 1, and each entry of $\bfz$ has standard deviation $\sigma$, then outputting $\bfC \bfx + \bfz$ satisfies $(\alpha, \frac{\alpha \dimension}{2 \sigma^2 \minsep})$-RDP.